purpleteam-labs/purpleteam/README.md

 ## Clone the git repository

-If you are planning on running/debugging _purpleteam_ standalone, cloning is a good option.
+If you are planning on running/debugging _purpleteam_ stand-alone, cloning is a good option.

 From a directory that you would like the CLI cloned to run the following command: